wkumagai/online_learning/coolclinememories/activeContext.md

 1. Restoring the `src` directory contents from the main branch to the ex-collect branch
 2. Adding files that were unique to the ex-collect branch back to the main branch
 3. Setting up the Memory Bank to maintain project context and documentation
+4. Renaming the Memory Bank directory from `~coolclinememories` to `coolclinememories` for better compatibility

 ## Recent Changes